Exploring GSA Schedule Opportunities for Veteran-Owned Businesses

 Opportunities as a Veteran-Owned Small Business

 If you are considered a small business and you are a veteran-owned company, we highly recommend you apply for a Veteran Small Business Certification through the SBA.
 This certification with the SBA allows Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) to compete for federal sole-source and set-aside contracts in the federal government.
-Veteran-Owned Small Businesses (VOSBs) also have access to opportunities for sole-source and set-aside contracts at the U.S. Department of Veterans Affairs (VA) under the VA’s Vets First program (which we’ll discuss later in this blog).
+Veteran-Owned Small Businesses (VOSBs) also have access to opportunities for sole-source and set-aside contracts through the U.S. Department of Veterans Affairs (VA) through the Office of Procurement, Acquisition, and Logistics (OPAL).

 How to Qualify as a Veteran-Owned Small Business